svenballentin/teo/README.md

 # Teo Simulation

 This repo contains my first work on simulating TEO using agent-based models.
-The agent-based modeling approach is based on a python package called [mesa] (http://mesa.readthedocs.io/en/master/ "Mesa Package") with minor adaptations.
+The agent-based modeling approach is based on a python package called [mesa](http://mesa.readthedocs.io/en/master/ "Mesa Package") with minor adaptations.

 ## Getting Started